-- The excess pressure map shows that the dissipation of injection pressure into the aquifer is largely through the saddle point to the south, which constrains the long-term injection rate once the structure itself has been pressurised. - The saturation plots at end of injection and after 20 years show the vertical flow barriers from the aquifer layering influencing CO2 distribution.
-Over the following millennia, the CO2 relaxes fully to form a single column under the Top Gassum seal.
+- The excess pressure map shows that the dissipation of injection pressure into the aquifer creates a broad area of elevated pressure that extends further to the south due to the better aquifer quality in this direction.
+This could influence other projects using the Gassum aquifer, such as the Aarhus geothermal project. - The saturation plots at end of injection and after 50 years show the vertical flow barriers from the aquifer layering influencing CO_2 distribution.
+Over the following millennia, the CO_2 relaxes fully to form a single column under the Top Gassum seal.

 - The Lisa structure consists of a small anticline to the east of a major fault that marks the eastern limit of the Hanstholm/ Thisted high.
-While separated from the high Kh aquifer to the west by this fault and an intervening graben, it appears to be well connected to the moderate Kh aquifer to the north and east and south.. - The J-1 well, drilled on the structure encountered 57 m of net sand with average porosity of 20% and permeabilities estimated to average around 1 Darcy. - Simulation shows that the capacity of the structure is limited by the quality of the aquifer, with long term injection rates of circa 2.1 Mtpa modelled in the base case. - 1 well is modelled as being sufficient to meet the injection capacity, but the base case assumes 2 wells for redundancy.
+While separated from the high Kh aquifer to the west by this fault, it appears to be well connected to the high Kh aquifer to the north with the aquifer to the east and south, modelled as having only moderate Kh. - The J-1 well, drilled on the structure encountered 57 m of net sand with average porosity of 20% and permeabilities estimated to average around 1 Darcy. - Simulation shows that long term injection rates of circa 5.5 Mtpa can be achieved resulting in total injection of 60 240 Mt. - The capacity would be reduced if aquifer pressures were increased by injection into nearby structures, particularly Jammerbugt. - 2 wells are modelled as being just sufficient to meet the injection capacity.